 The wide range of focal lengths of a walkabout lens will help you understand composition and the range of possibilities that your new camera can offer you.

 While I may have mentioned that these lenses offer ‘lower’ quality images at some focal lengths, the term ‘quality’ is relative.
-In my experience, the sharpness and colour that most of these lenses offer is rather good, and in some cases surprising.
-Of course, you’ll find the combination to be quite a bit better than a point-and-shoot camera.
+In my experience, the sharpness and color that most of these lenses offer is still rather good for a novice, and in some cases surprising.
+I have examples of photographs with a Nikon 18-200mm lens which produced images that I’m still quite proud of.

 Do Walkabout Lenses Produce Good Quality Images?

 These lenses aren’t low quality.
 Far from it.
 However, more discerning photographers would find that these lenses do not stack up to their quality needs.
-That is, especially when compared with some of their higher quality prime, and zoom lenses.
+That is, especially when compared with some of their higher-quality primes, and zoom lenses.
 This is only to be expected.
 Remember that the lenses are not really optimized for any one given focal length, but are tuned to perform decently across a range of focal lengths.

-The need for these higher quality lenses will become apparent as the photographers become more skilled, demanding and discerning in their photography.
+The need for these higher-quality lenses will become apparent as photographers become more skilled, demanding, and discerning in their photography.

 What Kind Of Photography Are Walkabout Lenses Made For?